Moment-based approach for two erratic KPZ scaling limits: Introduction

 We prove Theorem \ref{mr2} in Section \ref{s3}.
-We remark that the result of \cite{Hai24} was on a circle as opposed to ours on the full line, but that result was stronger in many ways.
+We remark that the result of \cite{Hai24} was on a circle as opposed to ours on the full line, and moreover it was restricted to more regular initial data.
+However, that result was stronger in many ways.
 First of all, that result can consider \textit{non-Markovian approximations,} such as mollifications of $\eta$ in both space and time.
 But more crucially, that paper proves convergence in law with a much stronger topology of H\"older continuous functions as opposed to just measure-valued stochastic flows.
 This question of topology is very important here, because one of the most striking aspects of Proposition \ref{mr} is the fact that $Z_{s,t}$ is not assumed to be very regular at all, in particular there is no \textit{a priori} assumption that it is continuous or even function-valued.
 This makes tightness fairly easy to prove in our case.
-In contrast, obtaining tightness of \eqref{dshe} in a stronger topology seems very difficult to do directly because of the fact that there is a derivative when we try to calculate moments of local H\"older norms by writing out the Duhamel formula.
+In contrast, obtaining tightness of \eqref{dshe} in a stronger topology seems very difficult to do directly, because of the fact that there is a derivative when we try to calculate moments of local H\"older norms by writing out the Duhamel formula.

 It is not possible to improve Theorem \ref{mr2} so that convergence occurs a.s. or in probability.
 Let us explain why this is the case, and why it is difficult to directly use established methods such as the martingale problem or the chaos expansion to solve this problem.
 A direct application of the martingale problem would require us to prove tightness in a space of continuous functions, which as pointed out above is difficult.
 But even then, obtaining nice expressions for the quadratic variations of the relevant martingales seems to be extremely tedious.
 On the other hand, the chaos expansion method of \cite{AKQ14a, CSZ17a} would be difficult because as pointed out in \cite{Hai24}, the ``correct driving noise" in \eqref{dshe} to see the limit is \textbf{not} $\eta^\epsilon$ itself, but rather it is $\epsilon^{2p-\frac12} ((\partial_xK \star \partial_y^p \eta^\epsilon)^2 -C_\epsilon)$ for some large constant $C_\epsilon \uparrow \infty,$ where $K$ is the heat kernel and $\star$ is space-time convolution.
 To form a chaos expansion with \textit{this} noise seems to be a gargantuan task, since it is non-Gaussian and has nonzero correlations in both space and time.